Worker Ownership of Production

 In order to initially migrate shareholder ownership to worker ownership, it will be necessary to create a path that encourages or incentivizes transition rather than engineering involuntary expropriation.
 Remembering that monopolies would first need to be broken down into smaller, networked enterprises, and that some of these enterprises will become non-profit, transfer of ownership can become less of a herculean task.
 For example, such transfers can be initiated through worker-buyouts backed by the common property shares in the workers’ community, or elite change agents could be recruited who can gift businesses to their workers.
 Lastly, all of this would occur in conjunction with a radical downsizing of the stock exchange, focusing it to encourage pilot-scale innovation and outlier approaches that require collective backing, rather than act as a rent-seeking activity.
 From the perspective of shareholders, there will be a change in asset valuation and value conversion, as fiat currency is first diffused and then replaced, as social credits and the Universal Social Backbone schema intersect with growing portions of economic activity, and a system of holistic valuation begins to gain momentum.
 So there will be attenuation of individual wealth concentrations, but again this would hopefully and in largest part be voluntary, inspired by widespread acknowledgement of the unitive principle and expressed through direct democracy.

-The Democratic Worker-Owned Firm, which provides a detailed model for configuration and management of worker ownership, as well as compelling ways to define components of traditional capitalist enterprise that help support a smooth transition.
+As a final note, I recently came across David Ellerman’s The Democratic Worker-Owned Firm, which provides a detailed model for configuration and management of worker ownership, as well as compelling ways to define components of traditional capitalist enterprise that help support a smooth transition.